-You should come to the program with an open mind, eager for new experiences, and dedicated to tackling the serious issues that face India.
+You should come to the program with an open mind, eager for new experiences, and dedicated to better understanding the serious issues that face India.
 Participants must be physically fit, eager to hike with a backpack, and prepared to go without many of the comforts of life at home.
 Living conditions are often primitive.
 Those with a history of altitude sensitivity should not apply.

 At Putney we take pride in our reputation for careful, thorough planning and attention to detail.
 The descriptions of our high school summer travel programs are based on our experiences in previous summers and our plans for this summer.
 It is inevitable that some things described here will not happen exactly as presented.
 To get the most out of the Putney experience, participants need to be flexible in responding to unforeseen situations, and creative in taking advantage of unexpected opportunities.
 We expect Putney participants to share responsibility for the success of their experience.
 Rules that provide a safe and structured environment, set curfews, and prohibit the use of alcohol, drugs, and tobacco are in place and enforced.
 We expect you to behave in a mature and productive way at all times.

 Putney organizes escorted international flights.
 Please consult us for fares.

-Learn about last year’s program by reading the 2013 Global Awareness in Action India Blog.
+Learn about this program by reading the 2013 Global Awareness in Action India Blog.

-This program begins at Newark International Airport in Newark, New Jersey and ends at Yale University in New Haven, Connecticut.
+This program begins and ends at Newark International Airport in Newark, New Jersey.

 Departure • Meet your group to travel to India.
 The group flight departs from Newark International Airport, where you meet one of your leaders and depart as a group to New Delhi.

 New Delhi • Begin with a few days in New Delhi, where our home is a small hotel near the center of this high-energy city.
-Spend two days getting settled, learning about Indian culture and history, and resting after the long flight.
+Spend two days getting settled, completing a program orientation, learning about Indian culture and history, and resting after the long flight.
 Visit some of the city’s principal sights, where you can buy attractive, comfortable, and culturally appropriate Indian clothing.